Biola Jeje, People's Climate March Organizer

 Kate is a student representative on the board who has been involved with endowment issues since her first semester at Swarthmore College.
 She is a member of Swarthmore Mountain Justice, a group pressuring the college to divest its holdings in the fossil fuel industry.
 In addition to climate justice work, Kate is an active member of the Swarthmore Labor Action Project and an intern with Movement Catalyst, a movement support group for community-based social justice organizations working primarily on housing rights.
 A senior at Swarthmore, she is a History major and Political Science minor.

-Vonda Brusting is the Director of the Capital Stewardship Program at the Service Employees International Union (SEIU).
+Vonda Brunsting is the Director of the Capital Stewardship Program at the Service Employees International Union (SEIU).
+Vonda also serves on the Board of the Trustee Leadership Committee.
+Vonda attended the University of Chicago and Calvin College.
+Vonda lives in Brooklyn, NY.